How your attitude to personal grooming betrays your place in the class layer cake.

 Hair devices are Teale: heated styling wands, ceramic straighteners, crimpers, Carmen rollers (the names are a giveaway).
 As is calling a hair product a “hair product” or just “product”.
 As is buying a product to rejuvenate your hair after you’ve used a lot of products on it.

-The Bohemian Upwards who live in Stoke Newington cultivate a prison pallor because tanning gives you skin cancer/is a capitalist plot (this is a bit old-fashioned now) and basically it’s terribly, terribly common.
+The Bohemian Upwards who live in Stoke Newington used to cultivate a prison pallor because tanning gives you skin cancer/is a capitalist plot and basically it’s terribly, terribly common.
 People who live in Knightsbridge - and footballers' wives - get an expensive St. Tropez tan, Ilfordians go orange whatever technique they use (sunbed, spray).
 Sam wouldn’t cross the threshold of anything that called itself a “tanning salon” but might try some ancient recipe like soaking teabags in her bath or applying French dressing before sunbathing.

 Upwards will have an aromatherapy massage because it makes you a better person, but won’t have their legs waxed because it just makes you look good.
 They're uninterested in the superficial – and unable to address problems directly.
 If they have a problem they don’t solve it, they solve a different problem instead.
 Probably one they haven’t got.

 Many men secretly wax between their eyebrows, but they overdo it and end up with a surprised expression.
 Mr Definitely dyes his hair a glowing chestnut with purple glints.
 Howard Weybridge and Mr Definitely clung to Brylcreem long after it had gone out.
 Howard still attempts a comb-over.